trigger-corp/trigger.io-file/module/docs/index.md

-!method: forge.file.getScriptURL(file, success, error) !param: file `file` the file object to load data from !param: success `function(url)` callback to be invoked when no errors occur (argument is the file URL) !description: Returns a URL which can be used to display an image.
-Height and width will be limited by the values given when originally selecting the image.
+!method: forge.file.getScriptURL(file, success, error) !param: file `file` the file object to load data from !param: success `function(url)` callback to be invoked when no errors occur (argument is the file URL) !description: Returns a URL which can be used to access the content via Javascript or Web View.
 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur